 Construct filler sentences

-Prepare enough filler sentences to enrich the types of sentences and also to make sure that the number of normal and anomalous sentences are well-balanced.
+Prepare enough filler sentences to enrich the types of sentences and also to make sure that the number of all the normal and anomalous sentences are well-balanced.

-Select equal number of correct filler sentences (based on the number of all the critical anomalous sentences), and create a repetition part for them by performing the same operations to these selected filler sentences as we did to all the critical anomalous sentences: extract the core structure from each correct filler sentence and coin a corresponding short filler expression for this core structure.
+Select a number of correct filler sentences from the filler sentences (based on the number of all the critical anomalous sentences in the repetition group), and create a repetition part for each of these selected filler sentences in a same way as the creation of repetition parts for the critical anomalous sentences: extract the core structure from each correct filler sentence and coin a corresponding short filler expression for this core structure.
 NOTE: The purpose of introducing a repetition part to these correct filler sentences is to avoid exposure of the critical anomalous sentences (which also have a repetition part prior to them) to participants.
 After this, there would be two types of complete sentences: sentences with a preceding repetition part (including all the critical sentences and the selected filler sentences to be preceded by a repetition part) and sentences without a preceding repetition part (other sentences).

 Stimuli presentation

-NOTE: The present protocol achieves the goal of conducting multiple repetitions to a complete sentence by adopting the following method: 1) repeat the core structure (together with its corresponding filler short expression) first, and then present the corresponding complete sentence immediately after the repetition part.

 Presentation of the repetition part.
 Present the extracted core structure and its correct filler expression (see Table 1b) together for certain times (e.g., 7 times) in a random manner (see the repetition part in Fig. 1).

 Presentation of the semantic reinitiating complete sentence.
 Present the complete anomalous sentence right after its corresponding repetition part (see Fig. 1).
 (Different colors for the repetition part and complete sentence proves to be helpful for the participants to distinguish these two different parts, for example, dark blue vs. dark green)